If you just opened your dryer after a cycle to find that your clothes are still wet, don’t panic.

 Check your air vents to ensure good airflow.
 For a vented dryer, go to the vent outside of your home.
 Place your hand near the vent during a cycle to check for a steady stream of warm air.
 If the airflow is poor or non-existent, you may have blockages.
 Cleaning your air vent is also a good idea to prevent fires.

 Side note: Ventless dryers, such as condenser dryers and heat pump dryers, recirculate air and extract moisture from clothes without high heat.
 While there are no clogged air vents to consider, such models are often more expensive than vented dryers.
+Learn more in my comparison of vented vs. ventless dryers.

 Consistent maintenance goes a long way.
 One of the best steps you can take is to clean the lint screen after each drying cycle.
 A dirty lint screen can restrict airflow and clog the air vent.